 In 2012, the Ali Enterprises factory that burst into flames was not registered with any government department, including the labor department.
 The factory was running without permission from the Ministry of Industry and Ministry of Labor.

 Nasir Mansoor, General Secretary of the National Trade Union Federation, Pakistan, recounted the story at the CCC press briefing.
 “The exit gate was permanently closed down.
 There was not a single alarm on any floor.
 The factory was working illegally and an audit certificate was issued to that factory.
-One brand, KIK, got all their merchandise from that factory for a number of years.
 The workers didn’t have the union over there, workers weren’t registered with the Social Security Institute.
 It was a breach of not only local laws but international labor standards and ILO conventions.”

 “After a passage of nine years there were no lessons learned,” said Mansoor.
 In August 2021, The BM Luggage Industry fire in Karachi that left 17 dead, occurred in a factory operating illegally on a residential plot and was neither registered or inspected.